TechnoAyanOfficial/pappuchaiwala/README.md

 ## Thanks to :-

-* @peaktogoo - For making such a wonderful source code of HarukaAya.
+* [Peaktogoo](https://github.com/peaktogoo) - For making such a wonderful source code of HarukaAya.
-* @Prakasaka - For making amazing modifications to the source code.
+* [Prakasaka](https://github.com/Prakasaka) - For making amazing modifications to the source code.

 ### Info :-